Port of Manila: Location

 The entrance to Manila Bay is 19 km wide and expands to a width of 48 km.
 Mariveles, in the province of Bataan, is an anchorage just inside the northern entrance, and Sangley Point is the former location of Cavite Naval Base.
 On either side of the bay are volcanic peaks topped with tropical foliage.
 40 km to the north is the Bataan Peninsula and to the south is the province of Cavite.

 Facilities

 Manila North Harbor

 Manila North Harbor (seaport code:MNN), occupies a 53 ha area in Tondo, Manila and is operated by the Manila North Harbour Port Inc., a subsidiary of International Container Terminal Services Inc. It has 7 piers (numbered with even numbers: 2, 4, 6, 8, 10, 12 and 14).
-North Harbor is through Radial Road 10.
+North Harbor is accessible through Mel Lopez Boulevard (Radial Road 10).

 The North Port Passenger Terminal, opened in 2013, can accommodate 2–3 million passengers sailing on inter-island ferries to cities throughout the archipelago.
 It is the main hub of 2GO ferry company, the largest inter-island ferry company in the Philippines.